davecheney/socksie/README.md

 `socksie` is a simple proof of concept using the go.crypto ssh package to tunnel SOCKS traffic over SSH.

+Fight the man, eat dogfood, amaze your friends.

 Usage
 =====